15-minute-discourse/arcology/README.md

 ---

-New Saved Note

-Justifying the Concept of Arcology
+## Justifying the Concept of Arcology

 The point of arcology, as envisioned by its proponents, is to offer a radical solution to the growing challenges facing humanity in the 21st century, particularly those related to urbanization, sustainability, and the human relationship with the natural world.
 While its critics raise valid concerns about its feasibility and potential drawbacks, the concept's enduring appeal lies in its attempt to address these fundamental issues in a comprehensive and innovative way.